Fayetteville Veterans Administration Hospital

 In the 20th century, Washington County continued to develop and diversify its economy.
 The construction of the Beaver Dam and reservoir in the 1960s brought hydroelectric power and recreational opportunities to the area.
 The county also saw a shift from an exclusively agricultural economy to a more diverse one, with industries such as manufacturing, healthcare, and retail becoming prominent.
 Today, Washington County stands as a vibrant community, known for its picturesque landscapes, thriving arts scene, and the University of Arkansas, which has become a leading educational institution in the state.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Washington County, Arkansas.
+This timeline provides a concise overview of the key events in the history of Washington County, Arkansas.